dalecurtis/image-decoder-api/explainer.md

 * image/svg support is not currently possibly in Chrome since it's bound to DOM.
 * Using a ReadableStream may over time accumulate enough data to cause OOM.
 * Is there more EXIF information that we'd want to expose?
-* Should we take a fetch() [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object as input so that the API can allow display with tainting of image data that would be blocked by CORS?

 ## Considered alternatives